 Maintain a list of function headers that must be designed to complete a program.
 Writing down complete function headers ensures that you can test those portions of the programs that you have finished, which is useful even though many tests will fail.
 Of course, when the wish list is empty, all tests should pass and all functions should be covered by tests.

-Sample Problem: Design a function that sorts a list of (real) numbers.
+Sample Problem Design a function that sorts a list of reals.

 Inserting a number into a sorted list clearly isn’t a simple task.
 It demands searching through the sorted list to find the proper place of the item.
-Searching through any list, however, demands an auxiliary function, because lists are of arbitrary size and, by hint 3 of the preceding section, processing values of arbitrary calls for the design of an auxiliary function.
+Searching through any list demands an auxiliary function because lists are of arbitrary size and, by item 3 of the preceding section, processing values of arbitrary size calls for the design of an auxiliary function.

 ; Number List-of-numbers -> List-of-numbers ; inserts n into the sorted list of numbers alon (define (insert n alon) alon)